swbanks/home-coordinator/next_steps.md

 # Next Steps

+Need remove chore for user for day/week/month
+Expand the add/remove chore to do it in the UI.
+We can have a dropdown for users, chores, and frequency Add the ability to add a chore from the UI

+Chore changes:
+- Need cubbies
+- load dishes
+- remove memory verse
+- load laundry
+- sort and put away laundry
+- clean bathroom
+- weedwhack - maybe just add it and assign on a given day
+- mow
+- make lunch for tomorrow
+- set out clothes for tomorrow

 1. Password protect the parent login (do not need a username)
     - use the *s
 1. Method for "get today's chore status for user" - returns chore and status